 - Meet with soon-to-be-released inmates to create individualized parole plans

-- Help parolee find a place to live, employment or treatment for substance abuse or mental health issues.
+- Help parolee find a place to live, employment and/or treatment for mental health issues

 - Conduct drug/alcohol tests and home visits to ensure conditions of release are being met

-- Documenting visits, attending court hearings and communication with employers/counselors regarding parolees
+- Attend court hearings and communicate with employers/counselors regarding parolees

 What does a probation officer do?

 Much like their parole counterparts, these government employees are responsible for policing the behavior of the probationers assigned to them while also helping them succeed in the community.

 Probation officers usually work with nonviolent or first-time offenders in the hope of leading them away from further criminal behavior.
 While they still conduct home visits and interview family members, they are seldom armed and face somewhat lower risks on the job since their primary population involves nonviolent offenders.

 - Interview offenders and make recommendations to judges for conditions of the sentence

 - Monitor offender to ensure they are abiding by the terms of their probation

 - Regularly meet with probationers to assess progress, administer drug tests and follow up with treatment plans